-- f) Social Value - F19.10 Guidance on evaluation criteria is contained in the PPGs. - F19.11 A record of all tenders received shall be kept on the e-procurement solution and shall include:-

-- F19.12 Any request for an extension to a tender period must be made no later than the period stated in the ITT and in any event before the tender close date and shall be agreed by the Service Director Legal and Governance.
+- f) Social Value - F19.10 Guidance on evaluation criteria is contained in the PPGs. - F19.11 A record of all tenders received shall be kept on the e-procurement solution and shall include: - a) service name - b) bidder's names - c) tender value - d) date - e) reasons for any disqualifications for late tenders and - f) name of those who were invited but did not submit a tender - F19.12 Any request for an extension to a tender period must be made no later than the period stated in the ITT and in any event before the tender close date and shall be agreed by the Service Director Legal and Governance.
 If an extended date is permitted all tenderers must be advised. - F19.13 Clear written records must be kept of the assessment process.
 For all PCR 2015 procurements, a report must be written and retained by the service until the expiry of the contract term.
 The procurement team shall advise what must be recorded in the procurement report. - F19.14 Negotiation or discussion is generally not permitted except for certain types of procedures that permit negotiation or where it clearly states in the ITT that negotiation or discussion is part of the tender process.
 If used, negotiations or discussions must be recorded either contemporaneously or as soon as possible after the negotiation or discussion has concluded. - F19.15 A contract procured under the Regulations cannot be entered into or a framework agreement concluded until the end of the standstill period.
 The standstill period is 10 calendar days from issue of the unsuccessful letters and intention to award letter.
 The period will be extended to the next working day if the standstill period ends on a non-working day.
 The standstill period ends at midnight.